EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 ### Unresolved Topics
 _Address any open topics from the past meeting._

+* Daniel.
+RStan: https://github.com/stan-dev/rstan/issues/371 is a problem.
+It's broken functionality in other packages, so please add tests to check that the output from `stan_rdump()` is readable by stan-dev/stan's dump.hpp.
+Resolution: add tests.

 ### New Topics
 _New topics that should be addressed immediately or by the next meeting._

 * __Developer name.
 Short description.
 Desired resolution.__

-#### 12/22/2016

-* Daniel.
-StanCon update: Early registration ended with 107 registrants!
-We've had 2 registrants since: 109.
-Resolution: just info.
-* Daniel.
-RStan: https://github.com/stan-dev/rstan/issues/371 is a problem.
-It's broken functionality in other packages, so please add tests to check that the output from `stan_rdump()` is readable by stan-dev/stan's dump.hpp.
-Resolution: add tests.

-#### 12/8/2016

-* Daniel.
-Stan refactor: [stan-dev/stan#1751](https://github.com/stan-dev/stan/issues/1751).
-Waiting for review on Stan.
-* Daniel.
-StanCon update: Early registration ends 12/20/2016.
-67 attendees so far (11 of them are free: developers).
-17 students, 24 academic, 26 industry.
-Sponsors: Metrum, Stan Group, Columbia DSI.
-Resolution: just info.

-#### 12/1/2016

-* Bob.
-Should we save variables declared at top of model block and avoid having to duplicate work in generated quantities?
-Decision.
-* Bob.
-Should we have a `jacobian +=` statement that increments the Jacobian and whose inclusion in the log density is controlled by the Jacobian template parameter?
-Decision.

 ### Open Discussion Topics
 _Any topics that do not need to be addressed in the short term, including speculation and brainstorming._

 * __Developer name.
 Short description.__

-* Jonah.
-How should users cite Stan and the interfaces?
-Context: http://discourse.mc-stan.org/t/how-to-cite-stan-is-confusing/162/10